radumarias/action-check-version-changed-rust/README.md

 An example of such a workflow could be this:
 - on push
     - run tests
-        - build AUR image
+        - build AUR image (cargo aur)
             - if version changed
-                - create release, attach binaries as artifact, url used for PKGBUILD to distribute the binaries
+                - create release, attach binaries as artifact, url used in PKGBUILD to distribute the binaries
                     - publish to AUR
                     - publish to crates.io
         - build docker image